ibm-cloud-docs/mas-ms/ssp.md

 ## Obtaining Access To Self-Service Automation
 {: #obtaining-access-to-self-service-automation}

 You must have access to the Access Management tool in the Self-Service Portal before obtaining access to Self-Service Automation.
-If you do not have access to the Access Management tool navigate to the Obtaining Access to the Access Management Tool to learn how to get access.
+If you do not have access to the Access Management tool please see [Obtaining Access to the Access Management Tool](#obtaining-access-to-the-access-management-tool).

 In order to obtain access to Self-Service Automation in the Self-Service Portal follow the steps below.